edd-ie/2D-Java-Template/README.md

 3. Game Fps
 4. Game loop

-For changes in regards to key presses can be done in the `EvenListener class`
+For changes in regard to key presses can be done in the `EvenListener class`

 ## License
 Template is free, use it how you like it 👍